 Michigan Healthcare Professionals

-An early supporter of D2N, MHP, a physician-led and administered organization, is currently funding the Alex Graham Medical Clinic/Rakha Health Post in Nepal.
+An early supporter of D2N, MHP, a physician-led and administered organization, funded the Alex Graham Medical Clinic/Rakha Health Post in Nepal.
 In Detroit, their physicians donate time and supplies to the S.A.Y.
 Detroit Family Health Clinic.

 Birmingham Bike Festival (BBF)